Post

 1. Recognize the lambda captures (o)

-3. Propagate dependencies from the collection to the result
+3. Carry dependencies from the collection through to the result

 1